Pomonal Hall

 The Pomonal Native Flower Show

-The renown Pomonal Native Flower Show has been an annual event since 1983 (except for its cancellation in 2020 due to COVID-19).
+The renowned Pomonal Native Flower Show has been an annual event since 1983 (except for its cancellation in 2020 and 2021 due to COVID-19).
 It is held at the Pomonal Hall in the picturesque town of Pomonal, nestled against the beautiful Grampians Ranges, on the Ararat Rd, just 10 minutes from Halls Gap.
 Google map link

 Its aim is to showcase hundreds of named native flower species, all picked from local gardens, and to help promote the growing of native plants.